demisto/content/Packs/CommonScripts/Scripts/FormatURL/README.md

 Strips, unquotes and unescapes URLs.
 If the URL is a Proofpoint or ATP URL, extracts its redirect URL.
-If more than one URL is passed to the formatter the separator must be a pipe ("|")
+If more than one URL is passed to the formatter, the separator must be a pipe ("|").

 ## Script Data
 ---